Skip to content

 FDM - Fused Deposition Modeling

-A thermoplastic filament (1.75 mm dia.) feeds through a heated nozzle (190–400 °C) that traces each layer's cross-section.
+A thermoplastic filament (1.75 mm dia.) feeds through a heated nozzle at 374–752°F (190–400°C) that traces each layer's cross-section.
 The extruded bead bonds thermally to the layer below.
 Supports are required for overhangs >45° - either breakaway or dissolvable (HIPS, PVA).
 FDM offers the widest polymer material range (PLA to PEEK) and the largest build volumes (up to 914 × 610 × 914 mm on industrial platforms like Stratasys F900).

 SLA - Stereolithography

 A UV laser (405 nm) traces each cross-section on a vat of liquid photopolymer resin, curing it one layer at a time.
 Modern desktop SLA uses inverted (bottom-up) architecture where the part builds upside-down from a transparent film.
-SLA delivers the best surface finish of any polymer AM process - layer lines are nearly invisible at 25–50 µm resolution.
+SLA delivers smooth surface finish for polymer AM - layer lines are nearly invisible at 25–50 µm resolution.
 Trade-off: most SLA resins are relatively brittle and degrade under prolonged UV exposure.

 DLP - Digital Light Processing